 You can also apply for a 0% overdraft on this account (the exact limit will depend on your circumstances but the max is £2,750) which will last for 12 months.

 After a year the interest rate on savings goes down to 0.25% AER and any overdraft is charged at 39.9% (variable).
 This is fairly uncompetitive so we’d say you should only use this account while the headline rates are in play.

 There is an extra trick to up the £1,500 limit.
 If you’re in a couple you can open a joint account, and you can also both open individual accounts.
-That means you can save £4,500 across these accounts and it will qualify for the 5% rate.
+That means you and a partner can save £6,000 across these accounts and it will qualify for the 5% rate.

 The FlexDirect account comes with other features too: